hyln9/VIKIROOT/README.md

 ## Building

-Binaries are available on the release page.
+Pre-built binaries are available on the release page.
 Otherwise, just run `make` in a native aarch64 debian.
+Currently it won't work if built with NDK.

 ## Usage